 At 1969.13 modify as shown

-An S1G AP that sets the STA Type Support in a transmitted S1G Capabilities element to 0 or 1, as described in 10.59 (S1G BSS type and STA type), shall set the dot11NonTIMModeActivated to true and shall set the Non-TIM Support field in the S1G Capabilities element to 1.
+An S1G AP that sets the STA Type Support in transmitted S1G Capabilities elements to 0 or 1 shall set dot11NonTIMModeActivated to true and the Non-TIM Support field in the S1G Capabilities element to 1.

-An S1G AP that sets the STA Type Support in a transmitted S1G Capabilities element to 2, as described in 10.59 (S1G BSS type and STA type), may set the dot11NonTIMModeActivated to false and the Non-TIM Support field in the S1G Capabilities element to 0 during the whole operation time.
+An S1G AP that sets the STA Type Support in transmitted S1G Capabilities elements to 2 may set dot11NonTIMModeActivated to false and the Non-TIM Support field in the S1G Capabilities element to 0.

-An S1G AP that sets the STA Type Support in a transmitted S1G Capabilities element to 2, as described in 10.59 (S1G BSS type and STA type), may set the dot11NonTIMModeActivated to true and the Non-TIM Support field in the S1G Capabilities element to 1 during the whole operation time.
+An S1G AP that sets the STA Type Support in transmitted S1G Capabilities elements to 2 may set dot11NonTIMModeActivated to true and the Non-TIM Support field in the S1G Capabilities element to 1.

-An S1G non-AP STA shall indicate its PS mode (TIM mode or non-TIM mode), during association, to the AP it intends to associate with.
-The STA shall set the Non-TIM Support field in the S1G Capabilities element included in the Association Request frame to 1 to request operation in non-TIM mode.
-Otherwise, it shall set the Non-TIM Support field to 0.
+An S1G AP shall not set the Non-TIM Support field to 1 in response to a received Non-TIM Support field equal to 0.

-An S1G AP that sets the STA Type Support in the S1G Capabilities element to 2 in the Association Response frame transmitted to a STA may set the Non-TIM Support field in the S1G Capabilities element, included in the Association Response frame, to 1 if the Association Request frame previously sent by the STA had the Non-TIM Support field equal to 1.

 An S1G AP that includes an AID Response element in a (Re)Association Response frame shall set the AID/Group AID field to the AID assigned to the (re)associating STA, the AID Switch Count field to 0, and the AID Response Interval field to the value of the Listen Interval field.